-Ecology is providing this additional document to facilitate public review of the rule proposal.
-The proposal restructures several sections of the rule, which may make it difficult for the public to identify changes to particular regulatory requirements.
-This document facilitates public review by:
+Ecology is providing this additional document to facilitate review of the adopted rule amendments.
+The adopted amendments restructure several sections of the rule, which may make it difficult for the public and Ecology staff to identify changes to regulatory requirements.
+This document facilitates review by:

-- Formatting the rule text to make it easier to read. - Tracking changes to the rule in color to make it easier to identify the changes.
-The document tracks changes using strikeouts and underlines. - Footnoting changes to the rule to make it easier to distinguish whether a particular requirement has simply been moved or substantively changed, or both.
+- Formatting the rule text to make it easier to read. - Tracking changes to the current rule in color to make it easier to identify the changes.
+The document tracks changes using strikeouts and underlines. - Footnoting changes to the current rule to make it easier to distinguish whether a particular requirement has simply been moved or substantively changed, or both.

-This document includes only those rule sections where Ecology is proposing a change to the rule text.
+This document includes only those rule sections amended in the rulemaking.